DSCxUQ/notes/1-CLI.md

 ## Questions?

-Hit me up at @ham on UQ's slack, https://slack.uqcs.org/ OR at h.bultitude@uq.net.au
+Hit me up at @ham on UQCS's slack, https://slack.uqcs.org/ OR at h.bultitude@uq.net.au

 ## Introduction

-Hello and welcome to the first lecture of UQ's partnership with Google - the  Developer Student Club initiative.
-My name is Hamish Bultitude, and today we will be going through the UNIX command line together.
-This lecture is intended for students that are in first and second year before taking CSSE2310, yet can act as a refresher if you are looking for it!
+Hello and welcome to the first lecture of the Google Developer Student Club initiative at UQ.
+My name is Hamish Bultitude and today we'll be walking through an introduction to the UNIX command line together.
+This talk is intended for students that are in first and second year (before taking CSSE2310), but it can also act as refresher if you happen to be looking for one!

-Note that this is indeed for the UNIX commandline (or CLI for short) - whilst there is *some* crossover with [windows systems](check), applicability of this lecture includes Linux, macOS and Windows Subsystem for Linux (WSL).
-Check online for info on how to install WSL if you are on windows, or you can login to UQs student computer - *MOSS* via SSH.
+Note that this walkthrough is strictly for the UNIX command line interface (or CLI for short) and whilst there is *some* shared functionality with [Windows systems](check), this lecture is primarily applicable to Linux, macOS, and Windows Subsystem for Linux (WSL) systems.
+Check online for info on how to install WSL if you are on Windows, or you may be able log in to UQ's student server - *MOSS* via SSH (moss.labs.eait.uq.edu.au).

 Lets begin!

 ## General Terminal

-Firstly, it is important to address why CLI is important.
-Previous to using the command line, you are probably used to running code from an IDE by the press of a button, or by moving around the filesystem by clicking through finder or windows explorer.
-Yet, by using the command line, it becomes easier to get tasks done faster & with greater clarity.
+In order to understand why the command line is so valuable you have to understand the importance of feedback loops to the workflow of the average developer.
+Prior to using the command line, you've probably become used to running code from an IDE by the press of a button, or by moving around the filesystem by clicking through finder or Windows explorer.
+But by using the command line, it becomes easier to get tasks done faster & with greater clarity.
+With a command line interface the time taken to run code and modify the filesystem can be drastically reduced and certain tasks you might have had to do by hand can be partially or fully automated using combinations of useful tools.

 /Terminal History/